Impact Evaluation of OCHA’s Anticipatory Action in Bentiu, South Sudan

 Melodie Al Daccache is a Researcher in the Welfare Research Program at ISDC and a PhD candidate at Humboldt-Universität zu Berlin, Germany.
 Her research focuses on food security, livelihoods, women’s health, and gender equity in crisis-affected settings.
 Her methodological area of expertise includes quasi-experimental impact evaluations, quantitative statistical analysis, and micro-level data collection.
 Melodie has […]

-Dorothee Weiffen is a Researcher in the Welfare Research Program at ISDC and a PhD Candidate at Humboldt University of Berlin.
+Dr. Dorothee Weiffen is a Postdoctoral Researcher in the Welfare Research Program at ISDC.
 Her research interests include food and nutritional security, livelihoods and well-being in developing contexts, especially in conflict-affected settings.
-Dorothee’s methodological areas of expertise are experimental and quasi-experimental impact evaluations, quantitative statistical analysis, machine learning […]
+Dorothee’s methodological areas of expertise are experimental and quasi-experimental impact evaluations, quantitative statistical analysis, machine learning approaches and micro-level data collection.
+Previously, she […]

 Dr. Ghassan Baliki is the Director of the Welfare Research Program at ISDC.
 He obtained his PhD from Humboldt-University of Berlin, where he studied violent conflict dynamics in Syria at the micro-level.
 His current research focuses on the interlinkages between violent conflict and human welfare at the micro-level, with particular focus on food security and […]